NREL/latex_editing/documents/README.md

 #Recent changes
 12.18.2015 updated to reflect new internal publications process.
 10.8.2014 Added details of how to convert using `pandoc`.

-7.31.2014 Added \frontmatter, \mainmatter, and \backmatter commands to customize numbering for all document classes (article, report).
+7.31.2014 Added `\frontmatter`, `\mainmatter`, and `\backmatter` commands to customize numbering for all document classes (article, report).
 These are normally only available for the book class.
 Also updated the example template, and figured out how to add URLs to the bibliography.

 #Code Maintainers
 * [Andy Clifton](mailto:andrew.clifton@nrel.gov) (National Renewable Energy Laboratory)